Real Life Cyborg: Neil Harbisson

 Photo by Hector Adalid.

 Born with a severe form of colour-blindess, Neil Harbisson was only ever able to see the world in grayscale.
 This did not hinder his artistic pursuits, and by age 16 he was studying art at the prestigious Institut Alexandre Satorras, where he was given special permission to use no colour in his work.
 Neil's life changed when he got an antenna implanted in his skull that allowed him to see colour.
-Though it sounds like the stuff of science-fiction, Neil is one of the many people who are embracing transhumanism by levelling up with implants and Wi-Fi, becoming a biological extenstion of the Internet of Things.
+Though it sounds like the stuff of science-fiction, Neil is one of the many people who are embracing transhumanism by levelling up with implants and Wi-Fi, becoming a biological conduit for the Internet of Things.
 By transmitting audible vibrations into his skull, Neil's osseointegrated cyborg antenna allows him to perceive visible and invisible colours including infrareds and ultraviolets, as well as receive colours from space, images, videos, and music.
 Hooked up to an internet connection, Neil can also take phone calls directly into his head.

 Photo by: Lars Norgaard.